rdurkacz/lectomorph/latin/whitaker/readme.txt

 Some categories of Greek words have been dropped as being more trouble than they are worth (in a LAtin lexicon).

+We have not organised alternate forms.
+Alternate forms appear either as if distinct lexemes or if the lemma is unaffected do not appear at all.

 Thus what is retained the list of lexemes from Whitaker (with exclusions as noted) and the meanings in English.
 The lexemes are listed in the file lexid.txt.
 This file has as primary key lemma-category.
 In 35,000 entries there are only a few dozen cases of duplicate keys.
 These can be extracted by sorting -see the file lexid.uniq.txt.
 Against the key is listed the qualifiers, the version code and kind.
 On this subject see also below.
 As appropriate to the part of speech the conjugation or declension number and gender is given though these are also factored into the category.

 The English meanings are in a separate file eng.txt indexed the same way and in the same order with the same number of records (blank lines etc omitted).
 Frequently the record is a combination of original records.
 For traceability a # sign and a clue of a few characters are inserted in the join.

-From the careful of ordering of Whitaker's original file, there can be a justifiable assumption that the first item in a combined entry is the most general.
+From the careful of ordering of Whitaker's original file, it is a reasonable assumption that the first item in a combined entry is the most general.
 Therefore for the second and subsequent entries, but not the first, the qualifiers are treated as applying to the meaning and not the entry as a whole, and so are carried over into the combined meaning record.

 Examples from lexid.txt and eng.txt

 lexid.txt
 salio-v4 con: 4 var: normal kind: TRA XXXDO
 interpretation: salio is a fourth conjugation verb, of "nor-mal" kind with version code XXXDO.
 (The var field is of no interest, should be removed.)
+It is a TRAnsitive verb.

 eng.txt:
 salio-v4              $salt, salt down, preserve with salt; sprinkle before sacrifice; #leR (nor XXXBS) $leap, jump; move suddenly/spasmodically (part of body under stress), twitch;$|spurt, discharge, be ejected under force (water/fluid); mount/cover (by stud); #le also (nor XXXBO) $...;

 interpretation: The description is a combination of four (even five) original entries (each begininning with $).
 First mentioned, to salt, we are asked to review (#leR) with the second, to leap ..., as to whether it is been correctly classified as one lexeme rather than two.
 (It is surely two.)
 The second line is joined to a third, spurt..., which begins with |.
 The | character is from Whitaker's file and it indicates that the line is a continuation of the previous line.
 The last part, "also (nor XXXBO)" means that the preceding line was duplicated by another line which had the qualifiers XXXBO.

 The original lines for salio, after a little processing, are best seen in DICTPAGE.OUT.
 The fact that salio, to salt, ends up as the main choice over salio, to leap, is not the best and it is a result simply of it being listed first by Whitaker.
 As a result of review, some kind of editing of the original file would be appropriate.
-Surely any author would treat the two senses of salio as distinct lexemes, but if not then the leap sense should be preferred as the leading one.
+Any author would treat the two senses of salio as distinct lexemes, but if not then the leap sense should be preferred as the leading one.

+After editing, and removing the temporary signs the result would be-

+salio-v4-1 con: 4 kind: nor XXXBS
+salio-v4-1 leap, jump; move suddenly/spasmodically (part of body under stress), twitch; spurt, discharge, be ejected under force (water/fluid); mount/cover (by stud); also (nor XXXBO) ...;

+salio-v4-2 con: 4 kind: TRA XXXDO
+salio-v4-2 salt, salt down, preserve with salt; sprinkle before sacrifice;

+Whitaker gives the kind of salio to leap as nor-mal whereas INTransitive might have been expected.
+The differences in the version codes is B is a more frequently seen word than D, and the S entries are from Lewis and Short whereas the O's are from Oxford.

+In lexid.uniq.txt are collected the few lexeme keys that appeared to the heuristics to require disambiguation forms to be invented.
+In review.txt are listed the entries from lexid.txt that were flagged for review and remain after I dismissed the majority of the 250 originally found.

+Symbols for word categories

+Following symbols are used in constructing the category part of the lexeme keys.
+They are not the same as LILA uses but similar.
+Some may seem eccentric.

+  s noun           s (substantive), to leave n for neuter v verb a adj
+  @ adverb
+  & conjunction
+  e preposition    pr_e_
+  , particle
+  o pronoun        pr_o_
+  ! interjection

+Gender
+  M F N

+Kind
+  nor  "normal" or no information
+  TRA  transitive
+  INT  intransitive
+  DEP  deponent
+  P    person
+  T    thing
+  etc, see Whitaker